 Click the links below to shop from my Fullscript dispensary of high quality supplement recommendations.

-Casein, another protein derived from dairy a good “bed-time” protein option as it digests slower throughout the night and continues to aid in muscle building.
+Casein, another protein derived from dairy serves as a good “bed-time” protein option as it digests slower throughout the night and continues to aid in muscle building.
 This is especially helpful if your teen athlete was unable to consume enough protein throughout the day.
 Casein can be found in whole food sources too like cottage cheese and yogurt.

-Soy and pea protein isolate with a minimal ingredient list are great vegan options for teen athletes with diet restrictions.
+Soy protein and pea protein isolate with a minimal ingredient list are great vegan options for teen athletes with diet restrictions.
 Vegan protein powders that are a mixture of many sources (like pea, soy and rice) are also a great way to help get a blend of essential amino acids.

 Written by: Crystal Liebenberg & Jenna Braddock

 Crystal Liebenberg is a Master’s of Science student and Dietetic Intern at the University of North Florida (UNF).
 She is originally from South Africa and moved to the US in 2016 to attend college and play sport.
 As a D1 Track & Field athlete for UNF, she specialized in the 400m and 400m hurdles.
 She also plans on becoming a Physician Assistant with the intention of combining nutrition and modern medicine.

 - Protein Powders May Be Doing More Harm than Good | National Center for Health Research.
 Accessed May 21, 2021. https://www.center4research.org/protein-powders-more-harm-than-good/

 - Schoenfeld BJ, Aragon AA.
 How much protein can the body use in a single meal for muscle-building?
 Implications for daily protein distribution.
 J Int Soc Sports Nutr.
 2018;15(1):1-6. doi:10.1186/s12970-018-0215-1